 Violence solves everything.
 It isn’t always the fair or right solution but you drop a bomb on someone and the discussion is over.
 You crack a knuckle on someone’s jaw and they have to do what you say.
 If they don’t, you do it again and again until they do.

 The threat of violence is usually enough to get your way.
 Hell, it doesn’t even have to be an overt threat.
 The private knowledge that you can kill someone frees a person to be themselves.
 You walk down a dark alley and you’re afraid.
 You walk down a dark alley and have a gun in your hand, you’re less afraid.
-There’s a reason why so many women take self-defense seminars and walk away feeling more confident.
+There’s a reason why so many women take self-defense seminars and feel more confident: they think they can now do violence.
 They probably shouldn’t, because violence needs to be practiced repeatedly in order to be effective, but if they don’t know that, then all they know is the ability to stop someone from fucking them up makes them larger than they were before.
 That knowledge lets them be them.

 Violence is sex.
 Yes, we all eat and breath and all that but our two most base instincts are to screw and to kill.
 One of our ancestors had to make the choice to kill or die and since we’re all here, that means they killed.
 Those genes don’t exist without that being a “Yes, I will kill this person/animal that is trying to hurt me.”
 We are all the children of murderers.